Parallels (band): Visionaries (2010)

 Parallels released a 10-year Anniversary edition remaster and remix album through NewRetroWave Records in 2020 which features remixes by Valerie Collective artists Anoraak, Maethelvin.

 XII (2012)

 The band released their second album, entitled XII, on Marigold Records in the spring of 2012.
 After the departure of Findlay and Kehoe, Dodson began writing material for Parallels' second album, XII, at Marigold Studios in Toronto.
 In 2012, her brother Nick Dodson joined on drums and Artem Galperine on synths.
-XII eventually hit #5 on Earshot!
+XII eventually hit No. 5 on Earshot!
 Canada's college radio charts in 2012.
 The album includes a rendition of "Moonlight Desires" by Canadian artist Lawrence Gowan.
 Parallels performed at Fashion Magazine 's 35th Anniversary party at Toronto's Distillery District's Fermenting Cellar.

 "Civilization EP" (2015)

-In 2015, Parallels' "Civilization EP" hit #1 in Canada, on Earshot's "National Electronic Chart".
+In 2015, Parallels' "Civilization EP" hit No. 1 in Canada, on Earshot's "National Electronic Chart".
 "Civilization EP" includes a cover of "Age Of Consent" by British alternative group New Order.
 In its review of the EP, Electronic Rumors deemed Parallels "Undoubtedly one of Canada's finest synthpop exports".